-54. All documents and agreements necessary to implement the Plan, including, but not limited to, the Plan Documents, are essential elements of the Plan and consummation of each agreement is in the best interests of the Debtors, the Estates and holders of Claims.
-The Plan Proponents have exercised reasonable business judgment in determining to enter into the Plan Documents, and each of the Plan Documents have been negotiated in good faith, at arm's-length, are fair and reasonable, and shall, upon execution and upon the occurrence of the Effective Date, constitute legal, valid, binding, enforceable, and authorized obligations of the respective parties thereto and will be enforceable in accordance with their terms.
-Pursuant to Section 1142(a) of the Bankruptcy Code, the Plan Documents, and any other agreements necessary to implement the
+51. All documents and agreements necessary to implement the Plan, including, but not limited to, the Plan Documents, are essential elements of the Plan, and consummation of each agreement is in the best interests of the Debtors, the Estates, and Claimholders.
+The Plan Proponents have exercised reasonable business judgment entering into the Plan Documents, and each of the Plan Documents has been negotiated in good faith at arm's-length.
+The Plan Documents are fair and reasonable, and will, upon execution and the occurrence of the Effective Date, constitute legal, valid, binding, enforceable, and authorized obligations of the respective parties to the Documents and will be enforceable in accordance with their terms.
+Pursuant to Bankruptcy Code section 1142(a), the Plan Documents, and any other agreements necessary to implement the Plan, will apply and be enforceable, notwithstanding any otherwise applicable non-bankruptcy law.